Economic history of the Arab world: Arab presence

-Arabic presence along of the Swahili coast began with the migration of Arabs from Arabia to the East African coast because of demographic and political struggles back in Arabia.
-Later in the 8th century, trade along the coast was influenced the majority of Muslim visitors to the coast of East Africa.
-This trade fueled the development of coastal port towns such as Mogadishu, Mombasa, and Kilwa and also the growth of Swahili, a lingua Franca stemming from the interaction between Local Bantu people and Arab immigrants.
+Arabic presence along the Swahili coast began with the migration of Arabs from Arabia to the East African coast as a result of demographic and political struggles in Arabia.
+Later in the 8th century, trade along the coast was influenced by the majority of Muslim visitors to the coast of East Africa.
+This trade fueled the development of coastal port towns such as Mogadishu, Mombasa, and Kilwa and also the growth of the Swahili language, which became the lingua franca between local Bantu people and Arab immigrants.

 Omani Arabs

 One of the major Arabic influences along the Swahili coast was the arrival of the Omani Arabs.
 Renowned as great mariners, the Omani traders were well known along the Indian Ocean.
 The arrival of the Omani Arabs along the east African coast in the late 17th century replaced the Portuguese influence along the Swahili Coast after their defeat at Mombasa.
 Trade along the Swahili coast increased with the Omani Arabs' domination of the area.
 The development of Zanzibar between 1804 and 1856 increased the economic development of the Swahili coast due to its role as an importer of ivory and slaves from the African interior, through long-distance trading.
 The Omani traders then exported slaves and ivory from the East African coast due to a high demand in Europe and India.
 The availability of slaves made them a suitable source of labor on the growing clove plantations of Zanzibar and Pemba and thus further increased the demand for slaves along the coast, which stimulated long-distance trading within Eastern and Central Africa.
 Some of these slaves were bought as household slaves in the Swahili Arabs homes.